-Youth employability improvement programme YEIP
+Youth employability improvement programme (YEIP)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2015 to 2017
+Overall term: 2015 to 2020

-The programme is active in the following areas.
+The programme operates in the following areas: